michaelcronk/deploying-a-vm/README.md

 Under the "Basics" tab you will have to select the Subscription and Resource Group to create the instance in as well as a few other options that are all dependent on your specific project.

-- <sup>In this example we will be using a "Windows Server 2022 Datacenter: Azure Edition" image with basic settings to keep costs down.</sup>
+- <sup>For this example we will be using a "Windows Server 2022 Datacenter: Azure Edition" image with basic settings to keep costs down.</sup>

 ![Alt text](<imgs/Screenshot 2024-01-04 at 7.59.47 PM.png>)